cmurray95/espruino-remote-uploader/index.md

 })
 ```

-Additionally, you can specify true to upload code directly to flash storage:
+Additionally, you can specify true to upload code directly to flash storage (only available on certain devices):
 ```
 connection.upload(url,true).then(result => {
     if(result){